zushenyan/Match3Gem/README.md

 ===
 ~~The latest version of Chrome, Safari, Firefox and Opera.~~

-For some unkown reasons Cocos2d-html5 seems not to work properly on Chrome and Opera.
+~~For some unknown reasons Cocos2d-html5 seems not to work properly on Chrome and Opera.
 It works on Safari, but has performance issue.
-On Firefox it works well.
+On Firefox it works well.~~

-Cocos2d-html5-v2.1.5 seems not fully support IE 10 at this moment.
+~~Cocos2d-html5-v2.1.5 seems not fully support IE 10 at this moment.~~

-Does not support mobile browsers.
+~~Does not support mobile browsers.~~

+It seems newer versions of browser have disabled some experimental features and since Cocos2d-html5 used some experimental browser features, this game won't work anymore.
+Although upgrading to 2.2.3 can bring it live again, some behaviors in 2.2.3 have changed, which may lead to some unexpected results.

 How to Run
 ===